-The former could take more time and money, but it is the most efficient manner to make sure fraudulent transactions are not approved.
-The second option takes less labor and can be managed by regular fraud filters, but leaves you open to orders that may appear innocent but are actually fraud.
-In the current digital market, most transactions are legitimate.
+The first approach certainly takes more time and money, but it's the most efficient way to ensure fraudulent transactions aren't approved.
+The second option requires less labor and can be managed by regular fraud filters, but it leaves merchants open to orders that appear legitimate but are actually fraudulent.

 The Risks of Selective Transaction Analysis

-• Failure to see the entire picture.
-Handling individual transactions may mean failure to see the entire picture.
-For example, buying a notebook for delivery on a specific street may appear a legitimate transaction.
-However, unless the merchant is analyzing all of the transactions, it may not realize that 10 notebooks were delivered to different addresses on this same street, all within a short period of time.
+Focusing on individual transactions, rather than the whole, may make preventing large attacks even harder.
+For example, a customer buying a laptop for delivery on a specific street may appear legitimate.
+However, if the merchant isn't looking at their transactions as a whole, it may not realize that 10 laptops were delivered to different addresses on this same street, all within a short period.
 This may be an indication of a fraud attack.

 The Advantages of Analyzing all Transactions

-Developing a Comprehensive Fraud Control Solution
+Implementing a Comprehensive Fraud Prevention Solution

 - Advanced technology to quickly accumulate data

-• Statistical intelligence to determine which data patterns are suspect and require detailed analysis
+- Statistical intelligence to determine which data patterns are suspect and require detailed analysis

-• Sophisticated human analysis to help companies develop a broader view to increase order approval.
+- Sophisticated human analysis to help companies develop a broader view to increase order approval